edumtto/word-search/README.md

 # WordSearch

-This is an experimental project focused in exploring SwiftUI, animations, and the NavigationPath feature for routing scenes
+This experimental project is centered around my exploration of SwiftUI, animations, and the NavigationPath feature for seamless scene navigation.

 Developed using:
 - SwiftUI for layout and animations